netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

    additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.

+## Probe Fingerprinting

+An endpoint may probe multiple paths in order to determine the best path(s) for a given usecase.
+One example of probing packets are packets that measure round trip time (RTT).

+Probing packets may be detected if they are sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.

+This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals defined).

+This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets not en-block but time-shifted.

 ## More